 - 1. Submit the ALAMAP Apprenticeship/FAME program approval form.
 (See Appendix B) - 2.
-Submit the policies and procedures that document how the college and employer(s) will ensure a safe working environment for training and supervision in the lab and on the job. - 3.
+Submit the policies and procedures that document how the college and employer(s) will ensure a safe working environment for training and supervision in the lab and on the job. (e.g. Employer/Individual Agreement, ALAMAP Program Standards Form (See Appendix H), etc.) - 3.
 Documentation that a qualified training mentor is provided for each apprentice during the on-the-job Training (e.g. Mentor Assignment/Agreement). - 4.
 Submit evidence that industries pay apprentices at least the applicable Federal, state, or local minimum wage.
-Additionally, programs must address how they will provide apprentices the opportunity to gain upward mobility in the industry along with a progressive wage schedule. - 6.
-Determine the industry-recognized credentials that the apprentices will earn and how they relate to the competencies gained in the program.
+Additionally, programs must address how they will provide apprentices the opportunity to gain upward mobility in the industry along with a progressive wage schedule. (e.g. Employer Agreement or Individuals Agreement, Industry Career Pathway Arrow (See Appendix J), etc.) - 5.
+Provide a list of the industry-recognized credentials that the apprentices will earn and how they relate to the competencies gained in the program.
 Upon completion of the ALAMAP program, apprentices must earn industry-recognized credential(s).
-Once earned, these credentials must be uploaded to the AGS PRIME system. - 7.
-In collaboration with the employer sponsors, design and develop the related technical instruction to ensure that it is high-quality and adequate to help apprentices achieve their proficiency goals and earn credentials and/or certifications.
+Once earned, these credentials must be uploaded to the AGS PRIME system. - 6.
+Submit the curriculum and training outline to ensure that it is high-quality and adequate to help apprentices achieve their proficiency goals and earn credentials and/or certifications.
+Design and development of related technical instruction should be in collaboration with the employer sponsor.

-All apprenticeships approved for the ALAMAP Project will be documented and maintained by the ALAMAP Director.
+All apprenticeships approved for the ALAMAP Project will be documented and maintained by the ALAMAP Project Director.
 Approved programs will also be added to the AGS Prime system for reporting purposes as part of the Scaling Apprenticeship through Sector-Based Strategies Grant.